National Joint Registry

 NJR Annual Reports analyse the data submitted to the NJR, and highlight the aims and achievements of the National Joint Registry

 , its Steering Committee and its sub-committees and are released in September each year.
-The key analyses of the NJR's 10th, and latest, Annual Report - covering 2012/13 data - were presented at the NJR’s 10th Annual Report launch and 10th Anniversary Reception event on Wednesday 25 September 2013.
-The Annual Report was also discussed as part of the official programme at the British Orthopaedic Association Annual Congress in Birmingham on Thursday 4 October 2013.
+The key analyses of the NJR's 11th, and latest, Annual Report - covering 2013/14 data - were presented at the NJR’s 11th Annual Report launch at the BOA Congress, Brighton on Friday 12 September 2014.

 In addition to a wealth of new data to help clinicians improve the quality and outcomes of hip, knee, ankle, elbow and shoulder joint replacements, this year's report includes:

-- First nine months of elbow replacement and shoulder replacement data
+- More than 12 months of elbow replacement and shoulder replacement data

 - Trust-, Local Health Board- and unit-level activity and outcomes data for hip and knee procedures